juangranados/check_win_perfmon/README.md

 # Check Win Perfmon
 Plugin for Icinga/Nagios that allow to check a group of Windows performance counters.

-It checks value of performance counter based on threshold specified.
+Checks value of performance counter based on threshold specified.

 Returns exit and performance data in Icinga/Nagios format.